zizisoft/gitlock/README.md

 In essence, it just adds tags.
 It doesn't modify your repo's internals, so it's safe - Your history and commit IDs will remain unchanged.
 It's compatible with Git (1.8.3 or higher), GitHub, and BitBucket.
 For details see "architecture.md".

-There're 3 types of locks: base lock, timestamp lock, signature lock.
+There're 3 types of locks: base lock, timestamp lock, and signature lock (signature locks are not implemented yet).

 Synopsis 1: